zuri-training/Team-Eagle-qr_gen/README.md

 Logout API ("/api/qrcode/user/logout"), the logout will be like this, "<a href="/api/qrcode/user/logout">Logout</a>

-The public folder is where the frontend will be
+The public folder is where the frontend will be located